September 19, 2013

 It’s called maple sugaring whether you are making sugar or syrup from the sap of a maple tree.
 First, the tree is tapped by drilling a small hole into it and inserting a spile (a sort of Zwickel for trees).
 The sap (about 2% sugar for bigleaf maples, 3% for eastern sugar maples) runs out of the spile into a bucket, from which it is collected and boiled until the sugar content is about 66.5% and you have yourself some bigleaf maple syrup!

 This syrup is as supremely and uniquely delicious as it is rare.
 I offered a taste to each member of our team.
-All agreed that it would not only be the perfect west-coast ingredient for our red ale but that its flavors could inspire the malt and hop character of the brew itself.
+All agreed that it would not only be the best west-coast ingredient for our red ale but that its flavors could inspire the malt and hop character of the brew itself.
 It was brewmaster Mark Carpenter’s idea to use a blend of hops rather than just one hop for dry hopping our red ale and the result is a rich, big, complex aroma that perfectly complements the flavors and aromas of the syrup we’d sampled.
 Although it was late in the sugaring season, I was lucky to be able to track down just enough bigleaf maple syrup for us to use in every brew.

 Fortunately, “Bigleaf Maple” was also the perfect name for our “autumn red” ale.
 So we had the syrup.
 We had the recipe.
 We had the name.
 On to the label!
 And on to visit Jim Stitt, who has been designing labels for us since the early 1970s.